fyllekanin/com.thishabbo.web/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 Issue tracker is **ONLY** used for reporting bugs.
-New features should be discussed on our slack channel.
-Please use [stackoverflow](https://stackoverflow.com) for supporting issues.
+New features should be discussed on the forum.

 <!--- Provide a general summary of the issue in the Title above -->